dyne/tomb/portable/README.md

 - Linux: `fuse3 util-linux`
 - crossplatform [Veracrypt binaries](https://files.dyne.org/tomb3/third-party) console-only

-### Note on Veracrypt
+## Note on Veracrypt

 The way upstream developers distribute Veracrypt is far from meeting our minimalist needs, but the console-only binary once installed has a few library dependencies and is all what we need.

-We will likely setup our own build (and eventually need to [fork veracrypt's commandline-client interface](https://github.com/dyne/Tomb3/issues/2)) meanwhile binary builds of Veracrypt v1.25.9 are provided for download on our own file repository for testing purposes: **use at your own risk**.
+I setup [my own build](https://github.com/jaromil/veracrypt) and provide binary builds of Veracrypt v1.25.9 for download on Tomb's file repository for testing purposes.

 # Disclaimer